Playing with a Different Sex

-Playing with a Different Sex is the debut studio album by English post-punk band Au Pairs.
-It was released in 1981 by Human Records.
+Playing with a Different Sex is the debut studio album by English post-punk band Au Pairs, released in May 1981 by Human Records.

-In its retrospective review, AllMusic described the album as "one of the great, and perhaps forgotten, post-punk records."
-The album peaked at No. 33 in Britain and produced the single "It's Obvious", which reached No. 37 on the Club Play Singles chart in America in 1981.
+The album peaked at number 33 in Britain and produced the single "It's Obvious", which reached number 37 on the Club Play Singles chart in America in 1981.
+Although the record was not a great commercial success on its initial release, it has since received critical acclaim and is viewed as an influence on later female-fronted bands.

 Themes

 Many of the songs on the album deal with sexual politics.
 In "Repetition", a David Bowie cover, domestic violence is explored ("I guess the bruises won't show/If she wears long sleeves"), and the possessiveness underlying an open relationship is pilloried in "We're So Cool" ("you must admit/I'm prepared to share/At off-peak times").
+"It's Obvious" has been described as a fantasy "about a time when gender roles ceased to matter".

+"Headache for Michelle", is about being too high to object to problems in society, and was inspired by Woods’ first girlfriend.
+Though Woods identifies as bisexual, at the time she felt it was easier to tell journalists that she was a lesbian, though it risked harming her career.

-Allegations of rape and torture of Irish women imprisoned in the city of Armagh in Northern Ireland are the core content of the song "Armagh", which challenges the notion that "civilized nations" do not torture.
+Allegations of rape and torture of Irish women imprisoned in the city of Armagh in Northern Ireland are the core content of the song "Armagh", which challenges the notion that "civilised nations" do not torture.
 The refrain, "We don't torture, we're a civilized nation / We're avoiding any confrontation / We don't torture..." is repeated throughout the song.
 The lyrics point out that the "American hostages in Iran, [are] heard daily on the news..." while "You can ignore the 32."
 They continue: "There are 32 women in Armagh jail / Political prisoners here at home," before describing alleged incidents of abuse.
 The song led to limited distribution of the album in Ireland, when Northern Irish record distributors refused to carry it.

 The song "Come Again" refers to the social pressure to "achieve orgasmic equality"; a 1982 profile in Mother Jones notes that the song depicts sex "as a dreary ritual in which partners as joyless as lab rats press bars and nose buttons in the hopes of an orgasm as dry and quantifiable as kibble."
 The song, directed at "those who changed the game" and "brought in new rules", asks "is it real?
 Are you feeling it?", before turning into a dialogue between the female lead singer and male back up who is evidently attempting to satisfy her: "Am I doing it right?" he asks, and the woman reassures him, "You're not selfish/You're trying hard to please me – please, please me/Is your finger aching?/I can feel you hesitating."
 The song was banned from the BBC, who feared parental backlash.